GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index.md

 ## Scenario

-An organization is interesting in build a service service chat bot that will allow a customer to find out the status of an order they have placed.
+An organization is interesting in build a service chat bot that will allow a customer to find out the status of an order they have placed.
 The goal with this chat bot is to:

-* **Implement a chatbot that can be implemented multiple contact center channels.** - The development team wants to quickly stand up a bot flow that can be used to process inbound chats.
+* **Implement a chatbot that can be used across multiple contact center channels.** - The development team wants to quickly stand up a bot flow that can be used to process inbound chats.
 However, they want to leverage this flow in a non-channel specific way so that at some point in the future it can be integrated into with a voice channel.

 * **Implement a chatbot on their company website.** - The company wants to be able to deliver the chatbot on their company website with minimal coding effort.